alibaba/xquic/docs/API.md

 typedef void (*xqc_handshake_finished_pt)(xqc_connection_t *conn, void *conn_user_data);
 ```
 Handshake finished callback function, will be trigger when the QUIC connection handshake is completed, that is, when the TLS stack has both sent a Finished message and verified the peer's Finished message.
-As handshake states are essential to a QUIC connection, handshake finish event is useful on statistics and debug.
+As handshake states are essential to a QUIC connection, handshake finish event is used in statistics and useful for debugging.

 This callback function is strongly adviced.